dodyg/practical-aspnetcore/projects/mvc/README.md

   * [MVC Routing - 1](/projects/mvc/routing-1)

-    Demonstrates fixed routing and default routing for ASP.NET MVC.
+    Demonstrates fixed routing and default conventional routing for ASP.NET MVC.

   * [MVC Routing - 2](/projects/mvc/routing-2)

-    Similar to `Routing - 1` but using alternative method to specify default routing.
+    Similar to `Routing - 1` but using alternative method to specify default conventional routing.

   * [MVC Routing - 3](/projects/mvc/routing-3)

-    Use `UseMvcWithDefaultRoute` so you don't have to define the default route.
+    Use `UseMvcWithDefaultRoute` so you don't have to define the default conventional route.
 This is how the extension is [implemented](https://github.com/aspnet/Mvc/blob/e2de54a92d8254a27f9eefd77e08370c7b17fa5d/src/Microsoft.AspNetCore.Mvc.Core/Builder/MvcApplicationBuilderExtensions.cs).

     ``` csharp
     public static IApplicationBuilder UseMvcWithDefaultRoute(this IApplicationBuilder app)